 By private tour

-I’ll always be happy to recommend a guided tour, because I think they are a good way to make sure you see the important sights, and save time with direct transport and a driver.
+I think guided tours are a good way to make sure you see the important sights, and save time with direct transport and a driver.
 A private small-group tour from Medellin to Santa Fe de Antioquia will help you with safe and easy transport.

 Where to stay in Santa Fe de Antioquia